 Construction of the Bailey GREENhouse & Urban Farm was completed in 2012 after students expressed a desire to readily access a site where they could learn about sustainable farming.
 While our sister site, the Student Organic Farm, offered a similar experience, it was often inaccessible to first-year students without a car on campus.
 Our passive solar hoophouse offered a space for students to learn about sustainable foods and live out their environmental values at their very own residence hall.
-Additionally, the opportunity to have access to “nearby nature” in an urban environment is proven to be psychologically beneficial to people, which is a goal that RISE Director Laurie Thorp kept in mind.
+Additionally, the opportunity to have access to “nearby nature” in an urban environment is proven to be psychologically beneficial to people.
 After gaining experience at the GREENhouse, it was also expected that students would move out to work at the Student Organic Farm.

 Today, we hold the same goals that we began with.
 While students have come and gone, the Bailey GREENhouse remains a safe space for all students to express themselves, learn the philosophy of organic agriculture, and grow as human beings.